-The consolidated financial statements and financial schedule of Floor & Decor Holdings, Inc. and its subsidiaries as of December 29, 2011, December 27, 2012, and December 26, 2013, and for each of the fiscal years ended on December 29, 2011, December 27, 2012, and December 26, 2013 included in this registration statement and prospectus have been audited by Ernst & Young LLP, an independent registered public accounting firm, and are included in reliance on such report given on the authority of such firm as experts in auditing and accounting.
+The consolidated financial statements and financial schedule of Floor & Decor Holdings, Inc. and its subsidiaries as of December 25, 2014 and December 31, 2015 and for each of the fiscal years ended on December 26, 2013, December 25, 2014 and December 31, 2015 included in this registration statement and prospectus have been audited by Ernst & Young LLP, an independent registered public accounting firm, and are included in reliance on their report given on their authority as experts in accounting and auditing.